istio/istio.io/content/en/docs/setup/install/helm/index.md

 Definitions (CRDs) as that can lead to loss of your custom Istio resources.

 {{< warning >}}
-It is highly recommended to take a backup of your Istio resourcs using steps described above before deleting current Istio installation in your cluster.
+It is highly recommended to take a backup of your Istio resources using steps described above before deleting current Istio installation in your cluster.
 {{< /warning >}}